finwo/node-event/README.md

 #### Browser

-First, you'll need to include the script inside your page.
-If requirejs' `define` function was found, it will register itself under the name `global-events`.
+First, you'll need to include either of these scripts inside your page.
+If requirejs' `define` function was found, it will register itself under the name `gsevent`.

 ```
+<script type="text/javascript" src="/path/to/bower/components/gsevent/dist/gsevent.js"></script>
-<script type="text/javascript" src="/path/to/bower/components/global-events/dist/global-events.min.js"></script>
+<script type="text/javascript" src="/path/to/bower/components/gsevent/dist/gsevent.min.js"></script>
 ```

 After including it on your page, you can add listeners on a named event as follows.

 ```
-gevent.on('event-name', function( data ) {
+gsevent.on('event-name', function( data ) {
   // Code to run on the event
   // Data is the data returned by the previous event
   // The execution of other events can be stopped by returning a false-like value